 The data scientist learning path consists of 19 chapters and even more courses to learn from.
 In the list, we mentioned only a few that stand out, and the whole journey can be found here.

 Finally, if you want to know how to become a data scientist, you should know that a little bit of experience will go a long way.
 Now, you might think – but what if I’m fresh out of college, and am looking for my first job?
 Well, to that I say – there are many different ways that you can acquire experience – an official, stable job is just one of them!

 Many people are used to associating the term “experience” with the concept of a “job”.
 That’s doesn’t always have to be the case!
 You may earn experience with university or college courses, individual projects and simply working on your skills with data science every single day.
 Surely, most employers expect you to provide them with specific results, so it will be beneficial that, while you’re looking for how to become a data scientist, you also spend a good portion of time researching some activities that would also provide certifications or other proof of your time spent doing them.

 One thing’s for certain, though – no matter how much time you spend looking for how to become data scientist if you need to also constantly look for different ways to acquire experience.

-If there’s one thing to take away from this tutorial on how to become a data scientist, it’s that this career path requires a lot of hard work and dedication.
+If there’s one thing to take away from this tutorial, it’s that data scientist career path requires a lot of hard work and dedication.
 Whether you’ve just started learning all of the tropes of what it has to offer, or you’re already an experienced data scientist who just needed a little bit of motivation, remember – as long as you work hard and have a clear and strict work etiquette, you shouldn’t encounter any problems whatsoever.